Herding dogs are some of the smartest dog breeds in the world.

 Their behavior often includes a tendency to nip or bite at the heels of the animals they’re herding.

-Sometimes they display this characteristic with their owners, but fortunately they can unlearn this behaviour because they’re so highly trainable.
+Sometimes they display this characteristic with their owners, but fortunately they can unlearn this behavior because they’re so highly trainable.

 Then there are the dogs known as headers.